erikamaker/bonecrawl/README.md

 In 2003, my mom linked me to a .zip file of some text adventures.
 Just one link is all it took; I spent the rest of my youth on adventures that unfolded before me in terminal-green characters across a curved black screen.
 For many years, I dreamed of building my own text adventure game and, in 2019, I broke ground on the rogue-like realization of its engine.
 Here it is, warts and all!

+# MY GOOD INTENTIONS

+The terminal-based engine is nearing completion, but there's still a lot of legwork to do.
+After its completion, I will be building a website at www.bonecrawl.com, where players may run a demo and download the gmae.
+I would love to one day add MMORPG functionality to the engine someday, so that friends can meet up in their own levels to map out new adventures.

+If you're interested in collaborating (either in code or content), please reach out!